DanPristupov/Evalution/Readme.md

 ##Evalution

-Evalution is an evaluation library which allows to inject math expressions to the property in runtime.
+Evalution is an evaluation library which allows to inject math expressions to a property in runtime.

 Evalution is not an expression interpretator.
 It's a jit-compiler.
-It parses the expression, build the abstract syntax tree and then generates the IL code.
+It parses an expression, builds abstract syntax tree and then generates the IL code.
 The generated code is as fast as a native .Net code.

 Currently Evalution supports Int32 and Double types.
 TimeSpan/DateTime and string operations will be implemented soon.